hall-lab/speedseq/README.md

 	sudo cp bin/* /usr/local/bin/
 ~~~~~~~~~~~~~~~~~~
 -
-**For alternative installations and release issues of any of the above tools please consult the website/creator.**
+**For alternative installations and release issues for any of the above tools please consult the website/creator.**

 ##Example Usage
 ----------------------